PythonAberdeen/user_group/2020-11/beginner/README.md

 would only have a sum of 9.

+Write a program to print out the largest sum sub-rectangle, and it's total value.
+So the output would be

+    total = 12

+     8     2     0
+    -3     5    -3

+### Extra Test Cases

 Another test case is [rect2.txt](rect2.txt) with a largest sum sub-rectangle adding to 208.

+Finally, [rect3.txt](rect3.txt) with a largest sum sub-rectangle adding 1650.